NiklasRosenstein/feedr/README.md

 # feedr

-Feedr is an open source platform to manage RSS feeds and share articles with other users.
+Feedr is an open source news platform based on RSS feeds without recommendation algorithms or targeted advertising.
+Instead, Feedr gives you the tools to proactively find news on the topics you are interested in and exchange articles and views with other users.

 ## Wireframes